-I can’t say I’ve ever heard a woman say she chose housewifery as a career for the usual reasons one goes into a particular field– having the skills required for the job, the earning potential, the incredible opportunities for advancement, or even the prestige and glamour of it all.
+I can’t say I’ve ever heard a woman say she chose housewifery as a career for the usual reasons one goes into a particular line of work–the earning potential, the incredible opportunities for advancement, or even the prestige and glamour of it all.

-In these oh, so enlightened times, when we’re all told to listen to our hearts, be ourselves, and do whatever it is that fulfils us, choosing to be a housewife is most certainly not one of the options that will catapult you to Nobel prize status or into the first paragraph of the family Christmas letter.
+In these oh, so enlightened times, when we’re all told to listen to our hearts, be ourselves, and do whatever it is that fulfills us, choosing to be a housewife is most certainly not one of the options that will catapult you into the first paragraph of the family Christmas letter.

 But I recently discovered that this isn’t a new perspective when I came across a letter written to a magazine devoted to farm wives.